pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 FIGURE XXXV

-&nbsp;{%- include pagebreak.html canvas=147 -%}&nbsp;printing shop for quotations, and that the quotations for a printed product are about the same as those for a photo-offset book from typescript.
+ {% include pagebreak.html canvas=147 %} printing shop for quotations, and that the
+quotations for a printed product are about the same as those for a photo-offset book from typescript.
 This is invariably the